Tuesday, March 13, 2018

 Summers in Nebraska were a big deal for me as a boy.
 I looked forward primarily to two things: baseball and church camp.
 As an adult, I miss both of those life changing activities.
 Sometimes, you meet people you never forget in the process of growing up.
-I penned this on May 31, 2006 and am rerunning it as a tribute to the Valentine's Day concluded less that 24 hours ago.
+I penned this on May 31, 2006.

 I've been nostalgic this Spring.
 Summers have been consistent while living in Houston: basketball camps, ten days with my folks in St. Louis, and my Honduras mission.
 It's been fifteen years since I set foot in Nebraska- we have no relatives there- so I've revamped my itinerary.
 Instead of flying, I'll drive to visit my parents and continue on to my hometown.
 From nowhere, I've developed a compelling need to see cornfields, step on baseball diamonds and basketball courts where I acted out dreams, walk down school hallways, and stand in front of houses we called home.